justincasher/justincasher.github.io/articles/Categorical-Products.md

 $$ \DeclareMathOperator{\colim}{colim} \DeclareMathOperator{\Hom}{Hom} \DeclareMathOperator{\Id}{Id} \DeclareMathOperator{\Ob}{Ob} $$
 <br>

-**Abstract.** We first define products and coproducts for arbitrary categories.
-We then argue that addition is an example of a specific coproduct, which motivates K-theory.
+**Abstract.** We define products and coproducts for arbitrary categories, then use them to define K-theory.
+In particular, we discuss how the integers can be naturally constructed using K-theory.

 ## Table of Contents
 1. [Limits and Colimits](#1-limits-and-colimits)